Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/local_prototype/local_strands_insurance_agent/README.md

 ### 4. AWS Credentials Setup

-This agent uses AWS Bedrock to access Claude 3.7 Sonnet.
+This agent uses Amazon Bedrock to access Claude 3.7 Sonnet.
 Make sure your AWS credentials are properly configured:

 1. Install the AWS CLI if you haven't already:
    ```bash